Barlukh/game-hangman/README.md

 - The player input is protected to only insert valid parameters.
 The game also has some role-playing text for flavour.

 ## Installation
 No installation.
-Run main.py.
+Run the code in main.py.
 The game starts automatically through the start() function.